ajmalkurnia/id-postag-challange/README.md

 ### IDN Tagger Corpus

+The dataset split 80:20 for training and testing respectively.
+Validation set is used only for deep learning based tagger which takes 10% of the training data.

 | Method      | Precision  | Recall     | F1-score   |
 | ----------- | ---------- | ---------- | ---------- |
 | CRF         | **0.9723** | **0.9724** | **0.9721** |